 Both sections are 14'5" wide.
 The top is 7'3" high and the bottom piece is 4'7" high.
 We split it in two pieces because of the ledge.

 This mural consists of a landscape painted on the wall and two painted barnwood cut-outs hung on top of it.
 The cut-outs have lights secured to their backs.
-It is for a company called Pivot Bio in Ames, IA.
+It was for Pivot Bio's previous office in Ames, IA.

 I made these cut-outs with actual barnwood.